-- Limit 4 trout, only 1 trout may be over 18 inches. - CLOSED Nov.
-1 through 6 a.m. on the second Saturday of December.
+• Limit 4 trout, only 1 trout may be over 18 inches.

 Johnson Reservoir, Sevier County

 Unlawful to use whole fish for bait.
 Cut baitfish must not be larger than one inch in any dimension and no more than one piece per hook.